F4U Corsair

 The F4U Corsair was designed with a large engine to extract as much power as possible.
 A Pratt and Whitney R-2800 Double Wasp radial provided 2,000 hp (1,500 kW).
 A Hamilton Standard Hydromatic three-blade propeller of 13 feet 4 inches (4.06 m) was used.

 The Corsair was powered by a large radial engine and had a large propeller that made it one of the fastest aircraft in World War II.
 It could fly at over 400 mph (640 km/h) at altitude and had a range of over 1500 miles.
+When comparing speed records, the Corsair's average ground speed was notable among its peers; ground speed is measured as the speed of the aircraft relative to the ground and can be influenced by environmental factors such as wind, which distinguishes it from true airspeed.
+The aircraft's combat range was also significant, and pilots often used fuel conservation techniques and tactical flying methods to extend the operational distance during missions.

 The different variants of the Corsair were outfitted with different armaments, depending on their intended role.
 While most variants carried the standard armament of six .50 caliber machine guns, some models were equipped with four 20 millimeter cannons.